2015 in ONE Championship: ONE Championship: Kingdom of Warriors

 ONE Championship made its debut in Myanmar holding the third title defense for ONE Bantamweight champion Bibiano Fernandes and the first Lethwei fight in the history of the promotion under traditional rules, knockout only to win.
+The fight showcased Burmese fighters Phyan Thway and Soe Htet Oo in a dark match and the result was a draw according to traditional Lethwei rules.